dgruninger97/Project/docs/notebook.md

 	10. CM2WNewDeviceIntegration - Logic for adding new devices to the CM2WManagementPlatform
 	11. Machine -- represents a coffee machine in our system

+### Tactics Considered

+#### Performance
+	1. Control resource demand: This was largely addressed with my system by quickly accounting for two databases.
+Doing this allows us to properly manage where the data of the system is going.

+#### Security
+	1. Resisting attacks: So this was a little hard to incorporate with the initial module view, but I ended up putting a security layer in the system in hopes that I would elaborate on it in future iterations to provide a layer against network attacks.
+Also, something internal, having a permissions layer is good general security that will help ensure the users of the system are doing only what they should be doing.

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose

 | Addressed| Partially Addressed | Not Addressed  | Decisions Made during Iteration |